ToxPuro/astaroth/README.md

 (see [LICENCE.txt](LICENCE.md)).
 For contributing guidelines, see [Contributing](CONTRIBUTING.md).

+## Publication data

+The data used in the publication "Stencil Computations on AMD and Nvidia Graphics Processors: Performance and Tuning Strategies", J. Pekkilä, O. Lappi, F. Robertsén, and M. J. Korpi-Lagg.
+2024. is available in directory `publication-data/2024-stencil-computations-on-amd-and-nvidia-graphics-processors-performance-and-tuning-strategies`.

 ## System Requirements
 * An NVIDIA GPU with support for compute capability 3.0 or higher (Kepler architecture or newer)